HarmeetSokhi/storygenerator/README.md

     2. Azure Vision API for image captioning.
     3. gTTs for text to audio.
     4. OpenAI for generating the story.
-    5. DreamAI for generating a new image.
+    5. DeepAI for generating a new image.

 ## Installation

 1. Clone the repository: `git clone https://github.com/harmeetsokhi/story-generator.git`
 2. `cd story-generator`
 3. Install the required dependencies `Poetry install`
-4. Set up the necessary credentials and API keys for Azure Vision API 4.0 , OpenAI, and DreamAI.
+4. Set up the necessary credentials and API keys for Azure Vision API 4.0 , OpenAI, and DeepAI.
 6. Run the application: `poetry run streamlit run story_app.py`

 ## Configuration